paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

   GitHub Token used for accessing Vault

-  - Type: string
+  - Type: string(Use Secret)
   - Required

 * `github-token`

   Value of GITHUB_TOKEN

-  - Type: string
+  - Type: string(Use Secret)
   - Required

+* 'private-ssh-key'

+  SSH private key to add to the list of keys for downloading terraform modules from the remote GitHub repository

+  - Type: string(Use Secret)
+  - Optional
 * `pr-dir`

   Specific directory in the PR contents if the PR contains changes in multiple directories